slamice/wri/hipsters/critiques.md

 - Flow was good

 Chapter 2:
-- Not sure why why cynacism or sarcasm ewas in there, reason is ambiguous
+- Not sure why why cynacism or sarcasm was in there, reason is ambiguous